pantheon-systems/documentation/source/content/guides/disaster-recovery/03-site-goes-down.md

 * **Slack**: Diamond tier accounts can have access to a dedicated Slack channel in which customers can interact directly with their CSM, AM, and primary support resources.
 This is primarily intended as a means for quick communication and collaboration, and should not be used in lieu of the ticketing system, as there are no SLOs associated with Slack channels.

-* **Phone/Teleconference**: You can request a phone call or teleconference for any technical issues, escalations, site, billing, or overages queries.
+* **Phone/Teleconference**: You can request a phone call or teleconference for emergency support.
 This can be done either when filing the emergency ticket or within the ticket thread once it is open.

   <Alert title="Note" type="info" >